I’ll tell you my story, maybe is yours too …

 With statecharts, you have a simple and manageable way to organize this logic by using a graph and some constructions.
-This gives us the power to reason about complex UI flows at the same time as prevents unexpected behavior to happen.
+This gives us the power to reason about complex UI flows, and at the same time, it prevents unexpected behavior to happen.
 Just FYI this formalism is used at NASA for the Mars Science Laboratory Mission.

 Yep!
 Curiosity uses statecharts! 😮 😎

-You give to the statechart the current state, the event that happened and optionally some external data, and it gives you back the next state and the actions that should be performed.
-Actions is a pretty simple concept, you can understand it as commands or functions that should be executed in response to the happened-event.
+You give to the statechart the current state, the event that happened, and optionally some external data, and it gives you back the next state and the actions that should be performed.
+An Action is a pretty simple concept, you can understand it as commands or functions that should be executed in response to the event that happened.

 You already have state machines in your code

-So, you already have this logic in your code but, the problem is that it is no explicit.
+So, you already have this logic in your code but, the problem is that it is implicit.
 Here I have to quote Reginald Braithwaite:

 Any sufficiently complicated model class contains an ad-hoc, informally-specified, bug-ridden, slow implementation of half of a state machine. — Reginald Braithwaite in How I Learned to Stop Worrying and ❤️ the State Machine.

 But what about Redux?
 Well, in Redux-like architectures you split the event handlers in reducers, for state management, and effect handlers.
-This is a great practice and Redux solves the state management problem, but you still have to struggle with the event orchestration one.
+This is a great practice and Redux solves the state management problem, but you still have to struggle with the event orchestration one (state transitions).

 A matter of paradigms

 The above approaches are known as the event-action paradigm.
 In this paradigm, when some event happens you fire an action in response to it.
-The problem with it is that, in order to coordinate the UI, you have to put a lot of conditions inside your event handler and even worse you may have nested if-else conditionals, switch cases and so on.
+The problem with it is that, in order to coordinate the UI, you have to put a lot of conditions inside your event handlers and even worse you may have nested if-else conditionals, switch cases, and so on.